Q: What do you call an organic compound with an attitude?

 Courses in Year 1 and Year 2 That Relate to Biomedical Engineering

 Almost everything you learn in the foundation years can relate to Biomedical Systems Engineering.
-For example, you might design electronics and software for prosthetics, in which case courses such as ECE159 (Fundamentals of Electric Circuits), ESC190 (Computer Algorithms and Data Structures) and ECE253 (Digital and Computer Systems) will be extremely important.
-If you are interested in biomaterials, then MSE160 (Molecules and Materials) will be of particular interest.
+For example, you might design electronics and software for prosthetics, in which case courses such as ECE159 (Fundamentals of Electric Circuits), ESC190 (Computer Algorithms and Data Structures) and ECE253 (Digital and Computer Systems) will be important.
+If you’re interested in biomaterials, then MSE160 (Molecules and Materials) will be of particular interest.
 Below are just a few examples of relevant courses and their applications to Biomedical Systems Engineering.

 Year 1